Moya Llewelyn Davies: Rumoured affair

 Davies said in later life that she and Collins had been lovers, but the historian Peter Hart claimed she was a stalker.
 It has been suggested that Michael Collins was the father of her son Richard.
 Historian Meda Ryan denies this saying "Letters from him and a phonecall confirmed that he was born 24 December 1912, before his mother met Collins."

 Historian Tim Pat Coogan in his book Michael Collins says that Davies claimed on the night that Collins learned that Éamon de Valera would reject the Anglo-Irish Treaty "he was so distressed that I gave myself to him".
 Coogan refuses to give a source and in the footnotes he says "Confidential source".

 Literary work

-Davies made a lasting contribution to Irish literature with a translation, with George Thomson, of the Muiris Ó Súilleabháin book Fiche Bliain faoi Bhláth as Twenty Years a-Flowering.
+Davies made a lasting contribution to Irish literature with a translation, with George Thomson, of the Muiris Ó Súilleabháin book Fiche Bliain ag Fás as Twenty Years a-Growing.
 She is thought to have helped Collins write his book The Path to Freedom.

 She died of cancer in Wicklow on 28 September 1943.